Tarun Gupta

 3. Website Hosting

 Don’t be surprised if we include the point in our list of 10 technical SEO elements.
-It’s been in the forefront of the discussion over years if a web host influences search rankings.
-But as Google algorithms evolve and take website speed and server downtime seriously, it’s now a fact that bad web host could eat rankings a bit.
+It’s been in the forefront of the discussion over the years if a web host influences search rankings.
+But as Google algorithms evolve and take website speed and server downtime seriously, it’s now a fact that bad web hosts could eat rankings a bit.
 Website speed and server specification and configuration are factors that will influence your site speed and eventually, search rankings.

 4. Mobile First Indexing